Insights

 • Reset

-The U.S. labor market remains resilient – despite some economists’ predictions – as we enter May.
-The insurance carriers and related activities unemployment rate saw just a slight increase to 1.6%; and unemployment for the overall U.S. economy dropped to 3.4%, which along with January 2023, marks a 54-year low.
-Numbers from the Bureau of Labor Statistics also indicate that insurance industry employment hit a new high watermark in April, at nearly 2,937,000 jobs.
-Within the larger finance and insurance sector, voluntary turnover levels have slightly lowered, along with the number of job openings.
-Overall, it seems we may be entering a steadier state compared to the past two years.
-AT-A-GLANCE NUMBERS Unemployment for the insurance carriers and related activities sector slightly increased to 1.6% in April.
-The insurance carriers and related activities sector gained 15,000 jobs in April.
-At roughly 2.9 million jobs, industry employment increased by approximately 25,000 jobs compared to April 2022.
-The U.S. unemployment rate decreased to 3.4% in April and the overall economy added 253,000 jobs.
-INDUSTRY HIGHLIGHTS On a year-to-year basis, March* insurance industry employment saw job increases in property and casualty (up 2.8%), TPAs (up 2.7%), life/health (up 1.9%), agents/brokers (up 1.4%), and reinsurance (up 0.7%).
-Meanwhile, job decreases were seen in title (down 11.6%) and claims (down 9.9%).
-On a year-to-year basis, March* saw weekly wage increases in property and casualty (up 12.1%), title (up 6.2%), life/health (up 5.2%), TPAs (up 3.5%), agents/brokers (up 1.9%), claims (up 1.6%).
-Meanwhile, wage decreases were seen in reinsurance (down 2.7%).
-BLS Reported Adjustments: Adjusted employment numbers for March show the industry saw an increase of 5,100 jobs, compared to the previously reported increase of 4,300 jobs.
+The insurance carriers and related activities sector experienced its third consecutive month of record high employment in June, reaching 2,945,300 individuals.
+Industry wages are also continuing to rise, with a 6.1% overall increase compared to one year ago.* Meanwhile, the insurance unemployment rate rose to 3.2% last month – the highest the industry has seen since June 2021.
+Yet, this spike is likely an anomaly, given the industry’s recent wage and employment gains.
+As we move through the second half of the year, the industry appears to remain largely resilient.
+We invite carriers to participate in our Q3 2023 Insurance Labor Market Study, conducted in partnership with Aon-Ward, and share their organizations’ expectations for the next 12 months.
+AT-A-GLANCE NUMBERS Unemployment for the insurance carriers and related activities sector increased to 3.2% in June.
+The insurance carriers and related activities sector gained 3,200 jobs in June.
+At more than 2.9 million jobs, industry employment increased by approximately 32,200 jobs compared to June 2022.
+The U.S. unemployment rate increased to 3.6% in June and the overall economy added 209,000 jobs.
+INDUSTRY HIGHLIGHTS On a year-to-year basis, May* insurance industry employment saw job increases in TPAs (up 3.9%), life/health (up 1.8%), reinsurance (up 1.7%), property and casualty (up 1.6%), and agents/brokers (up 1.4%).
+Meanwhile, job decreases were seen in title (down 10.1%) and claims (down 6.7%).
+On a year-to-year basis, May* saw weekly wage increases in property and casualty (up 12.3%), title (up 6.5%), TPAs (up 6.2%), life/health (up 5.5%), agents/brokers (up 2.5%) and claims (up 2.2%).
+Meanwhile, wage decreases were seen in reinsurance (down 3.5%).
+BLS Reported Adjustments: Adjusted employment numbers for May show the industry saw an increase of 8,800 jobs, compared to the previously reported increase of 7,200 jobs.
 The BLS continues to revise numbers to be most accurate, which may contribute to inconsistencies, depending on when reports were pulled. *The BLS Job Openings and Labor Turnover Survey report and reports on wages and employment for the industry category are only available for two months prior.
 The source for the data represented in PULSE is the U.S. Bureau of Labor Statistics.
 Insurance data is derived from the insurance carriers and related activities sector.